 Tea is a beverage that is prepared by brewing the leaves of a shrub called Camellia sinensis.
-There are many different types of tea which often have differences in appearance and aroma, but they all come from the same shrub: Camellia Sinensis.
+While there might be different types of tea which often have differences in appearance and aroma, but they all come from the same shrub: Camellia Sinensis.

-Tea was discovered accidentally in China by emperor Shen Nung in 2732 BC when tea leaves accidentally fell into his boiling water.
+Tea is said to be discovered accidentally in China by emperor Shen Nung in 2732 BC when tea leaves accidentally fell into his boiling water.
 He was intrigued by its amazing scent and ended up tasting it.
 And from there, tea consumption was and has been a part of Southeast Asia's culture ever since!

 For the purposes of this article, "tea" refers to the drink prepared by you at home using a tea bag or loose tea leaves rather than the commercially produced, likely overly-sweetened tea .
 Those are typically full of artificial preservatives and flavors.